XRPLF/rippled/Builds/DockerPlay/README.md

 **This setup allow you to reuse the same container to run rippled after any build.**

-If the container already exists then start it if not started already.
+If the container already exists (and not started already) then start it.
 The container will start rippled.

 * NOTE : following files/directories are ignored in rippled repo :
   * rippled.cfg